-We provided a comprehensive study about etching of patterns with the sides along <n10> crystallographic directions in our previous work [26-28].
+We provided a comprehensive study about etching of patterns with the sides along <n10> crystallographic directions in our previous work [17, 19-20].
 Substrates of the (100) silicon were etched in 25 wt % TMAH aqueous solution at the temperature of 80 oC.
-We have analysed etching of square patterns with the sides along <n10> crystallographic directions (0≤n<10) in [26] and patterns in the shape of parallelograms with sides along predetermined crystallographic directions <n10> (1<n<8) and <100> in [27-28].
+We have analysed etching of square patterns with the sides along <n10> crystallographic directions (0≤n<10) in [17] and patterns in the shape of parallelograms with sides along predetermined crystallographic directions <n10> (1<n<8) and <100> in [19-20].
 Parallelograms were designed as islands in the masking layer.
-In [28], we have obtained sustainable types of 3D silicon shapes during etching.
-The 3D silicon shapes were the prismoids with parallelograms as the bases [28].
+In [20], we have obtained sustainable types of 3D silicon shapes during etching.
+The 3D silicon shapes were the prismoids with parallelograms as the bases [20].
 Convex corners of fabricated prismoids were not distorted while we have not applied any convex corner compensation during etching.

-This paper presents our further work on (100) silicon etching by the same technique (25 wt % TMAH solution, 80 oC) used for controllable arrangement of silicon prismoids as integrated obstacles in microchannels.
-In [28] we presented some possible matrices of obstacles obtained from silicon-on-insulator (SOI) wafers, but without any formula necessary for the design of controllable arrangement.
+This paper is our further work on the (100) silicon etching in 25 wt % TMAH aqueous solution at the temperature of 80 ℃.
+We analyse the new etching technique for controllable arrangement of silicon prismoids as integrated obstacles in microchannels.
+In [20] we presented some possible matrices of obstacles obtained from silicon-on-insulator (SOI) wafers, but without any formula necessary for the design of controllable arrangement.
 In this paper we present novel patterns in the masking layer that reduce distances between obstacles.
-The obstacles are fabricated to disrupt the fluid flow in microchannels and allow better mixing [32-37].
+The diamond-shaped [32-34] and cylinder-shaped [35-37] obstacles are fabricated to disrupt the fluid flow in microchannels and allow better mixing.
 Also, integrated obstacles are used for particle separation [38-42].
 Particle separators utilize the specific arrangement of geometric obstacles within the microchannels to precisely control the particle trajectory and facilitate separation of particles.
-Most of presented microfluidic platforms are fabricated by using SU-8 resists moulds and polydimethylsiloxane (PDMS) and their application range from mixing a small amount of chemicals to separation of the medical related particles (white blood cells, red blood cells, circulating tumor cells,…) [32-33,35,38,41].
+Most of presented microfluidic platforms are fabricated by using SU-8 resists moulds and polydimethylsiloxane (PDMS) and their application range from mixing a small amount of chemicals [32] to separation [38] of the medical related particles (white blood cells [40], red blood cells [38], circulating tumor cells [41],…) .
 The used obstacles are in various 3D shapes and their matrices influence mixing and trajectory of particles in different ways.
-Fabricated obstacles in PDMS microchannels were reported to have bases in the shape of circles, parallelograms and triangles [35,38].
+Fabricated obstacles in PDMS microchannels were reported to have bases in the shape of circles, parallelograms and triangles [33-34,38].
 In the present paper, we investigated fabrication of rigid silicon obstacles with parallelograms as the bases integrated in a microchannel.
 Also, we explored the ways to allow a more flexible design that uses wet anisotropic etching.
 The pattern design in the masking layer and solution anisotropy determine limitations of the obstacle arrangement.
 Before the etching experiments, we performed level set simulations using two different patterns consisting of parallelograms in the masking layer.
 These patterns can be used as basic patterns for possible future designs of various silicon based microfluidic platforms for research in the fields of chemistry and personalized medicine.

 2. EXPERIMENTAL SETUP